Frequently Asked Questions

 When should the details be collected?

-The law states that the details must be collected on entry.
+The law states that the details must be collected on or before entry.
 This allows the document and the signature to be validated, and the person collecting the information can confirm that the document corresponds to the person presenting it.

 What about data protection and GDPR?